-Travel for a Normal Day or Shift 24.1 Employees are required to travel to and from their home and headquarters once at their own expense in connection with each ordinary working day or rostered shift.
+• Travel for a Normal Day or Shift 24.1 Employees are required to travel to and from their home and workplace once at their own expense in connection with each ordinary working day or rostered shift.
 When can it be claimed?
-24.2 Employees are entitled to claim excess travelling time and excess fares when they travel to and from Eraring Power station.
-24.3 Employees cannot claim for any time spent travelling during ordinary hours.
+24.2 Employees cannot claim for any time spent travelling during ordinary hours.
 Who can claim?
-24.4 Excess travelling time and travel outside a region can be claimed only by employees at salary point 35 or below or employees who worked 40 ordinary hours per week prior to 1 June 1979.
-24.5 Excess fares may be claimed by all employees.
-Definitions 24.6 For the purposes of this clause, the regions are: (a) Central Coast - Munmorah, Colongrah and Vales Point power stations; (b) Western - Wallerawang and Mount Piper power stations; (c) Sydney CBD.
-24.7 Excess travelling time and excess fares are based on the extra distance an employee travels when travelling to a location which is further from their home than their normal location.
-24.8 The reference points for the calculation of the times and distances are Doyalson traffic lights (Central Coast), midpoint between Wallerawang and Mount Piper power stations (Western) and the Corporate Office building (Sydney CBD).
-Travel outside a Region 24.9 Employees required to travel outside a region must be paid: (a) for travel between an employee's home and Eraring power station: (i) excess travelling time based on a speed of 45 kph; and (ii) excess fares as provided for in Item 29 of Appendix 1.
-This applies to employees whose times:
+24.3 Excess travelling time and travel outside a region can be claimed only by employees at salary point 35 or below or employees who worked 40 ordinary hours per week prior to 1 June 1979.
+24.4 Excess fares may be claimed by all employees.
+Definitions 24.5 For the purposes of this clause, the regions are: (a) Central Coast - Vales Point power station; (b) Sydney CBD.
+24.6 Excess travelling time and excess fares are based on the extra distance an employee travels when travelling to a location which is further from their home than their normal location.
+24.7 The reference points for calculation of the times and distances Vales Point Power Station and the Sydney Office building.
+Travel outside a Region 24.8 Employees required to travel outside a region must be paid for travel between regions, at time and one half (for all time outside normal hours) based on 2 hours between Central Coast and Sydney.
+Travel to other locations must be paid at time and one half based on a reasonable time for travel to the location from the employee's region.
+If an employee is delayed in their travel by unforeseen ır an employee is delayed in their travel by unforeseen circumstances which extends the above times by more than two hours, then their travel time will be the actual reasonable time and they must be paid at time and one half.